pmgbergen/porepy/Install.md

 ## Intall on Windows
 This is a bit more tricky, since installing the dependencies (e.g. `numpy`, `scipy`) using pip requires access to a compiler.
-The recommended solution (for working with Python on Windows in general, it seems) is to intall the dependencies using `conda`, and then `pip install porepy`.
+The recommended solution (for working with Python on Windows in general, it seems) is to install the dependencies using `conda`, and then `pip install porepy`.
 We plan to provide conda install for PorePy as well, but have not come that far yet.

 ## How about Mac?